Strong Hamel functions and symmetries: Strong Hamel functions and symmetries

 \section{Strong Hamel functions and symmetries}

-We will see now that strong Hamel functions are uniquely induced by special geodesic invariant $1$-forms, which we will call strong dual symmetries.
-These correspond, by the Poincar\'e-Cartan $2$-form, to some special dynamical symmetries of the geodesic spray, which we will call strong dynamical symmetries.
+We will now show that strong Hamel functions are uniquely determined by special geodesic invariant $1$-forms, which we will call strong dual symmetries.
+Via the Poincar\'e-Cartan $2$-form, these correspond to a special class of dynamical symmetries of the geodesic spray, which we will call strong dynamical symmetries.

 For a $0$-homogeneous function $f'\in C^{\infty}(T_0M)$, we consider the following $1$-form: